Goddess is everywhere, above, below and within...

 Since a very young age I have been fascinated with the magic of trees.
 It was my work with trees that brought me to Goddess and my music is inspired by the beauty of nature in all of Her wildness.

 I graduated with a First Class degree in Biological Sciences from the University of Oxford in 2013.
-Since then, I have been studying for a PhD in Forest Ecology in the Department of Plant Sciences, Oxford.
+I am now in the final year of my PhD in Forest Ecology in the Department of Plant Sciences, Oxford.
 I am particularly interested in the ecology of tree disease and tree-insect-fungal interactions.

 Both a scientific and spiritual experience, my work with trees has opened up new levels of sensory awareness, as I have the privilege to to interact with non-human sentient beings every day.
 Achieving these wider, altered states of perception also comes through in my sound work, as I work with the different levels of vibration of the voice.